abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 do I not increase my suffering and confusion?* Those questions are more important than, *Do I have all the information I need?
 Should I think more about my problem?
-What logic can I use to figure it out?* This can be mental overkill—more that what the Buddha would have us do.
+What logic can I use to figure it out?* This can be mental overkill---more that what the Buddha would have us do.

 Instead, we can learn to maintain a balance in our use of thinking and logical analysis.
 We do this by paying close attention to what it is